 Owning a dog is a joy, privilege, and responsibility.
-If you are considering bringing a canine companion into your life, think seriously about the commitment that being a responsible dog owner entails.
+If you are considering bringing a dog into your life, think seriously about the commitment that being a responsible dog owner entails.

 The AKC is committed to protecting the health and well-being of all dogs.
-In honor of AKC’s Responsible Dog Ownership Day, here are 75 tips on how to be a good dog owner.
+In honor of AKC’s Responsible Dog Ownership Day, on September 17th, here are 75 tips on how to be a good dog owner.

 Prepare to Be a Responsible Dog Owner